HL7/fhir-pacio-pfe/input/pagecontent/domains.md

 The intent of the Personal Functioning and Engagement IG is to provide a framework for communicating and understanding observations related to an individual's functioning in terms of body functions, activities, and participation.
 The profiles defined within this IG provide a structure that can be used to represent functioning observations from many different domains.
 In each case, the domain is associated with specific observation codes representing questions, tools, instruments, and measurements within that domain.

-This IG provides examples of some ICF domains and some of their associated codes.
+This IG provides examples of some ICF domains and some of their associated, PACIO-vetted, preferred value sets.
 To view the ICF and all of its domains, please view the [ICF browser](https://icd.who.int/dev11/l-icf/en) maintained by the World Health Organization (WHO).
-Use of the domain value sets is optional, but highly recommended.

 ### Use